Robbie Grossman Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings (2022)

-- The 7.6 strikeouts per nine innings compiled by the Orioles pitching staff last season ranked 25th in the big leagues.
+- The Orioles pitching staff was 25th in the league last season with a collective 7.6 strikeouts per nine innings.

-- The Orioles had a 3.97 team ERA that ranked 17th across all MLB pitching staffs.
+- The Orioles had the 17th-ranked team ERA among all league pitching staffs (3.97).

 - The Orioles gave up 171 total home runs last season (1.1 per game) to rank 14th in baseball.